To Your Hurt’s Desire

 “Yes,” she said, regarding me with what seemed like amusement, “you should definitely know that.”

 Something about it rubbed me the wrong way.
-I was already pretty upset about Michigan maybe getting their asses kicked.
+I was already kind of upset at the prospect of Michigan getting their asses kicked.

 “How did you know I went to Michigan, by the way?”
-I asked her.
-It came out sounding slightly annoyed.
+I asked her, the words unintentionally coming out sounding slightly annoyed.

 “This is flattering,” I said, forcing myself for the sake of Judy’s career not to be offended, “taking all that trouble to research someone like me.”